forbesmyester/pipeawesome/README.md

 Pipeawesome will exit when all outputs have been closed (or programs which have no outgoing connections have exited).

 In Pipeawesome, when a programs exits, it's output is closed, so we close STDIN for the next program, which could (when it has finished processing) then exit and its output is closed.
-Of course when each program finishes processing is at some indeterminate point in the future and not necessarily related to it's input.
+When each program actually finishes processing and flushes its output is at some indeterminate point in the future and not necessarily related to it's input.

 The "problem" occurs when there is a loop.
 In the example above "PREPERATION" has closed it's own STDOUT but "TEMPERATURE_CHECKER_MATHS" has two more inputs.
 If you follow it back for one branch: